Anwarvic/anwarvic.github.io/README.md

 ## _config.yml

-`_config.yml` is a YAML file containing the configuration for the Jekyll server.
+`_config.yml` is a YAML file containing the configuration for Jekyll.
 You can consider this file as the start-point of the whole project.
 In this file, you can define the global variables for the whole project.
 Any file in this project whether it's an HTML, CSS, JavaScript or even a markdown can